limayankee/HEIG-VD-AMT/README.md

 ### Test
 A postman script is located at the root of the application in the file *AMT.postman_collection.json*.
-The script should be used with a fresh running image of the application (containing only one entry in the user database).
+The script should be used with a fresh running image of the application (containing only the preset database).
 Simply import the script and run it in Postman application.

 ### List of used ports